macrobiotus/pcm-eukaryotes-/README.md

        * can't import trees.
        * Committing then changing syntax in tree import request of script `180...`
        * re-running script `180...`
     * full Phyloseq objects available for review of taxonomy strings, committing.
+* ***11.03.2018*** - update
+   * results should be usable but can be improved:
+     * trim 5' end of all sequences to be imported (Not only 3'.
+Started this but not finished.)
+     * Classify using Blast as done for CU data.
+(Not only 3'.
+Started this but not finished.)

 ## Todo